- MySagePay login

 - Corporate solutions

 - Contact us

 The new EU Payment Services Directive (PSD2) took effect in January 2018 and is set to make significant changes to the payment industry in 2019.

-The aim was to bring in new laws to increase customer rights, foster innovation and inspire pan-European competition.
+The aim is to bring in new laws to increase customer rights, foster innovation and inspire pan-European competition.

-Sage Pay are here to help guide you through the changes that will come into effect in September 2019 and ensure you have the tools to benefit from and remain compliant with the new regulations.
+Sage Pay are here to help guide you through the changes that will come into effect over the next 18 months and ensure you have the tools to benefit from and remain compliant with the new regulations.